robotanarchy/penguinphone/README.md

 ### Test Environment

 ### Real Hardware Installation
-* Install an up-to-date, **real** Linux distribution (not you, Android; check the Requirements from above) on your smartphone.
+* Install an up-to-date, **real** Linux distribution (not you, Android!
+Check the *Requirements* from above) on your smartphone.
 For the N900, that would be [debian900](https://github.com/dderby/debian900) (If you get it working with others, let me know!).
 The installation is not that easy, you can **brick your device** and what not, so you should probably run the *Test Environment* (see above) first.

 * Install the dependencies.
 For debian900:
 ```shell